LukeSmithxyz/based.cooking/src/iced-coffee.md

-# Cold Brew Coffee
+# Iced Coffee

-A simple cold brew coffee to enjoy on a warm day!
+A simple iced coffee to enjoy on a warm day!

 - ⏲️ Prep time: 2 - 5 min
 - 🍽️ Servings: 1 (maybe 2)